jamzhong15/Spring-API/README.md

 # Springboot-API
-Creating API using Java Spring and MySQL
+Creating a Web API using Java Spring and MySQL